 There are so many options available in integrative medicine that it can be challenging to find the most effective one for your health concern.
 We’ve created a simple questionnaire to help you find the right option.
-You’re welcome to discuss these results with our reception staff, or request that the Clinic Director review them for further guidance.
+You can find the pdf version here on our website, or contact us for an electronic version that you can submit online.
+Our Clinic Director will be happy to review your answers and offer some guidance.
 If you still have questions, a complimentary introductory consultation with any of our practitioners may help.

 Are your services covered by insurance?